 You can probably go home 2 days after your surgery.
-You should be able to drink clear liquids on the day after surgery, and then a puréed diet by the time you go home.
+You should be able to drink clear liquids on the day after surgery, and then go on a pureed diet by the time you go home.

-When you go home, you will probably be given pain pills or liquids and a medication called proton pump inhibitors.
+When you go home, you will probably be given pain pills or liquids and a drug called a proton pump inhibitor.

 The weight will usually come off more slowly than with gastric bypass.
 You should keep losing weight for up to 2 to 3 years.

 Losing enough weight after surgery can improve many medical conditions you might also have.
 Conditions that may improve are asthma, type 2 diabetes, arthritis, high blood pressure, obstructive sleep apnea, high cholesterol, and gastroesophageal disease (GERD).